A day at Magic Kingdom isn’t complete without some ice cream. Thankfully, you’ve got plenty to choose from.

 #11 Mickey’s Kitchen Sink

 Mickey’s Kitchen Sink is expensive and can sometimes have a bad rap, but it’s still fun for Magic Kingdom guests who want a shareable ice cream dessert inside a souvenir sink.
+It’s currently on hiatus, but we’re looking forward to the day it makes an appearance at Magic Kingdom again!

 What makes it so good: Presentation is everything for Mickey’s Kitchen Sink.
 The sundae itself is made up of two scoops of ice cream, hot fudge, whipped cream, and a cherry.
 But the real reason most people order this sundae is that it comes with a souvenir sink styled to look like Mickey’s red pants.